MicrosoftDocs/bot-docs/articles/bot-framework-dotnet-security.md

 [!code-csharp[Use BotAuthentication attribute](../includes/code/dotnet-security.cs#attribute1)]

-Alternatively, to use specific values for authentication credentials, specify the **[BotAuthentication]** attribute and pass in those values.
+To use other values for authentication credentials, specify the **[BotAuthentication]** attribute and pass in those values.

 [!code-csharp[Use BotAuthentication attribute with parameters](../includes/code/dotnet-security.cs#attribute2)]